Mini Project 2: Math Quiz App

 The next feature is that the app allows you to create a math question.
 User will enter a math expression in infix notation and send this question to other users.
 The app allows you to send a single math challenge to multiple users.
 You create your questions in the page called "Questions".

 The next feature is that one can select a user and try to attempt the challenge.
-We use a simple drop down list to select which user you are currently acting.
-Of course, in real world app, you need to implement an authentication system and this authentication will identify which user is attempting the challenge.
+We use a simple drop down list to select which user you are currently acting as.
+Of course, in a real world app, you need to implement an authentication system and this authentication will identify which user is attempting the challenge.
 You do this in the page called "Challenge".

 The last feature is the Hall of Fame page where this page displays all the challenges created in the system.
 For each challenge, it displays the question, the correct answer and the top three users that answer this questions with the shortest duration.
 You can see this information in the "Hall of Fame" page.